AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/local-system/local-file-upload.md

 >[!TIP]
 >
->The maximum file size for each file is 1 GB.
+>Only CSV files are currently supported by local file upload.
+The maximum file size for each file is 1 GB.

 ![choose-files](../../../../images/tutorials/create/local/choose-files.png)